coolzhao/Geo-SAM/docs/source/index.rst

    - SAM is designed to **segment one object once with a series of prompts**, so you should save the current results before getting to the next one when using the Geo-SAM tool.
    - SAM natively supports only three-band images, but we have adapted Geo-SAM to support one or two-band images so that you can try grayscale images, spectral index images (like NDVI, NDWI), or even SAR images.
    - The Geo-SAM plugin is currently in active development.
 We will continue making improvements and welcome your feedback.
-If you have any questions or suggestions, please feel free to open an issue on our GitHub repository at `GitHub issue <https://github.com/coolzhao/Geo-SAM/issues>`_.
+If you have any questions or suggestions, please feel free to open an issue or discussion on our GitHub repository at `GitHub Issues <https://github.com/coolzhao/Geo-SAM/issues>`_ or `GitHub Discussions <https://github.com/coolzhao/Geo-SAM/discussions>`_.

 .. toctree::